Josh Morris (rugby league)

-He played for the St. George Illawarra Dragons, Canterbury-Bankstown Bulldogs and the Cronulla-Sutherland Sharks in the National Rugby League.
+He also played for the St. George Illawarra Dragons, Canterbury-Bankstown Bulldogs and Cronulla-Sutherland Sharks in the National Rugby League.
 Morris played for the Country Origin, Prime Minister's XIII, New South Wales State of Origin and NRL All Stars sides.

 Background

 Morris was born in Kiama, New South Wales, Australia.

-Josh is the twin brother of Brett Morris who plays for the Sydney Roosters, both having previously played for St George Illawarra Dragons and Canterbury-Bankstown Bulldogs.
-They are the sons of former 1970s St George Illawarra Dragons, New South Wales and Australian rugby league representative Steve Morris.
+He is the twin brother of Brett Morris, and they played for the Sydney Roosters, St. George Illawarra Dragons and Canterbury-Bankstown Bulldogs together.
+They are the sons of former St. George Dragons, New South Wales, and Australian rugby league representative Steve "Slippery" Morris.

 St George Illawarra

-Following his 2007 first grade debut, he played two seasons for the St George Illawarra Dragons in a variety of backline positions, his preferred position being left centre.
+Following his 2007 first grade debut, he played two seasons for the St. George Illawarra Dragons in a variety of backline positions, his preferred position being left centre.

 He joined the Canterbury-Bankstown Bulldogs for the 2009 NRL season in the hope of securing a permanent starting spot in the centres.
 Injury permitting, Josh achieved this throughout the season.

 He made his representative debut for Country in the 2007 City vs Country Origin match.
 In 2008, he played wing in the Australian Prime Minister's XIII side in its match against Papua New Guinea.